IshitaGopal/telegram-analysis/README.md

 ### Collect all the messages
 To collect all the messages from a public channel or a public group on Telegram:

-1. execute collect_all_messages.py in the chat_data_collection/ folder [script](https://github.com/IshitaGopal/TelegramProject_23/blob/code_for_data_collection/code/collect_all_messages.py) in the terminal.
+1. execute collect_all_messages.py [script](https://github.com/IshitaGopal/TelegramProject_23/blob/code_for_data_collection/code/collect_all_messages.py) in the terminal.
-2. This will use code in Config.py and collect_all_messages.py files so make sure you have them.
+2. This will use code in Config.py and collect_all_messages.py files so make sure you have both of them.
 2. You will need to provide a channel/group username as the input argument.
 3. The below example will collect all the messages from New York Time's telegram channel (viewable at t.me/nytimes) in json format.